 When you have ongoing foot pain in the ball of your foot that radiates into your toes, you may have a neuroma.
-The team of board-certified podiatrists at Brandywine Foot and Ankle Associates in Coatesville, Limerick, and Exton, Pennsylvania, specializes in diagnosing and treating a neuroma in the foot.
+The team of board-certified podiatrists at Brandywine Foot and Ankle Associates in Coatesville, and Limerick, Pennsylvania, specializes in diagnosing and treating a neuroma in the foot.
 Call the office most convenient to you or book an appointment online today.

 A neuroma is an abnormal growth of nerve tissue.
 You can develop neuromas anywhere on the body, but they most often occur on the nerve tissue found between the third and fourth toe on the bottom of the feet.

 A neuroma that affects the foot is known as Morton’s neuroma.

 Any condition that compresses or irritates the nerve in your foot may cause a neuroma.
 You may be at greater risk of developing Morton’s neuroma if you wear high-heeled shoes or shoes with a narrow toe box.